manidlou/node-klaw-sync/README.md

 - `options` `<Object>` *optional* (all options are `false` by default)
   - `nodir` `<Boolean>` return only files (ignore directories)
   - `nofile` `<Boolean>` return only directories (ignore files)
-  - `noRecurseOnFilter` `<Boolean>` the default behavior is to read all directories even though they don't pass the `filter` function (won't be included but still will be traversed).
+  - `noRecurseOnFilter` `<Boolean>` when `filter` function is used, the default behavior is to read all directories even though they don't pass the `filter` function (won't be included but still will be traversed).
 Set `true` to prevent unnecessary traversal of unwanted directories
   - `filter` `<Function>` function that gets one argument `fn({path: '', stats: {}})` and returns true to include or false to exclude the item

 - return: `<Array<Object>>` `[{path: '', stats: {}}]`